fayizferosh/soc-design-and-planning-nasscom-vsd/README.md

 8. Once synthesis has accepted our custom inverter we can now run floorplan and placement and verify the cell is accepted in PnR flow.
 9. Do timing analysis with OpenSTA tool.
 10. Make timing ECO fixes to remove all violations.
-11. Implement the the new netlist in PnR flow.
+11. Replace the old netlist with the new netlist generated after timing ECO fix and implement the floorplan, placement and cts.

 #### 1. Fix up small DRC errors and verify the design is ready to be inserted into our flow.